-Winona, Wabasha, Dodge, and Olmsted Counties, southeastern Minnesota
+Goodhue, Dodge, Wabasha, and Olmsted counties, southeastern Minnesota

 Canoeists expecting to drift down the Zumbro may be taken by surprise.
 At even moderate levels the river has a lively current and travelers must keep a lookout to avoid the many snags they're liable to encounter.